How can I gain teacher registration and accreditation?

 - Be an Australian or New Zealand citizen or have a working visa.

 - Have an accredited teaching qualification.
-For new teachers, this is a four-year tertiary qualification with one year specialising in education.
+For new teachers, this is a four-year tertiary qualification with a minimum of one year specialising in education.

 - Be registered with the state through the Teacher Registration Board of Western Australia (TRBWA).